metacpan/metacpan-cpan-extracted/distros/N/Net-LibNFS/README.md

 # LINKING

-If a shared libnfs is available and is version 5.0.0 or later we’ll compile against that.
+If a shared libnfs is available and is version 5.0.0 or later we’ll link (dynamically) against that.
-Otherwise we try to compile our own libnfs and link to it statically.
+Otherwise we try to compile our own libnfs and bundle it (statically).

+A shared libnfs is preferable because it can receive updates on its own; a static libnfs locks you into that version of the library until you rebuild Net::LibNFS.

+If, though, you have a usable shared libnfs but for some reason still want to bundle a custom-built static one, set `NET_LIBNFS_LINK_STATIC` to a truthy value in the environment as you run this distribution’s `Makefile.PL`.

 # CHARACTER ENCODING